operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 ### How to monitor MariaDB server using Prometheus

+Step 1: Install the MariaDB operator and MariaDB Server Instance by following below Step 1 and Step 2.
+If you already installed MariaDB Operator and created MariaDB Server instance, you can skip Step 1 and Step 2.

-Step 1:  Install the MariaDB operator by running the following command:
+Install the MariaDB operator by running the following command:

 ```execute